Factoring Linear Differential Operators in Positive Characteristic by means of Solving a Norm Equation: Introduction

 \section{Introduction}

 This article deals with some algorithmic questions related to the factorisation of linear differential operators in positive characteristic $p$.
 Let $K$ be a field equipped with an additive map $a\mapsto a'$ verifying the Leibniz rule $(ab)'=a'b+ab'$.
 Such a map is called a derivation on $K$ and $K$ is called a differential field.
 An example of such a field is $k(x)$, where $k$ is any field, equipped with the derivation $\frac{\ud}{\ud x}$.
-We can consider the field $K\langle\partial\rangle$ of linear differential operators with coefficients in~$K$, whose elements are polynomials in the variable $\partial$ of the form with $a_i\in K$, and where the (noncommutative) multiplication verifies the commutation rule $\partial a=a\partial+a'$ for any $a\in K$.
-For operators with coefficients in $K=\Cbb(x)$ or $K=\overbar{\Qbb}(x)$, the problem of factorisation has been well studied and several algorithms have been proposed over the years~\cite{ChGoMe22,Gri90,VHo97}.
+We can consider the ring $K\langle\partial\rangle$ of linear differential operators with coefficients in~$K$, whose elements are polynomials in the variable $\partial$ of the form with $a_i\in K$, and where the (noncommutative) multiplication verifies the commutation rule $\partial a=a\partial+a'$ for any $a\in K$.
+This formalism allows for a wider variety of differential problems to be considered than the usual analytical one, among which differential equations with coefficients in a field of positive characteristic or with $p$-adic coefficients.
+The latter has found many applications, $\emph{e.g.}$ to count points on elliptic curves~\cite{Lauder04zeta}, to compute isogenies~\cite{LaVa16-old,Eid21} and, more generally, to study (the cohomology of) many algebraic varieties.\\ The problem of the factorisation of linear differential operators with coefficients in $K=\Cbb(x)$ or $K=\overbar{\Qbb}(x)$ has been well studied and several algorithms have been proposed over the years~\cite{ChGoMe22,Gri90,VHo97}.
 The question of factorisation for operators with coefficients in $\Fbb_p(x)$ has also been studied in the perspective of developing modular algorithms to factor operators in $\Qbb(x)\langle\partial\rangle$~\cite{Put96,Cluzeau03} after van der Put published in~\cite{Put95} a full classification of finite dimensional differential modules in characteristic~$p$ which serves as the basis of all factorisation algorithms for operators in $\Fbb_p(x)\langle\partial\rangle$.
-The most remarkable difference between operators in characteristic $0$ and in characteristic $p$ is the size of the field of constants.
+The most notable difference between operators in characteristic $0$ and in characteristic $p$ is the size of the field of constants.
 Indeed, whereas it is reduced to $\Cbb$ over $\Cbb(x)$, the field of constants of $\Fbb_p(x)$ is $\Fbb_p(x^p)$ over which the field of rational functions $\Fbb_p(x)$ is of finite dimension $p$.
 As a consequence, any operator $L\in\Fbb_p(x)\langle\partial\rangle$ is a divisor of an element $N\in\Fbb_p(x^p)[\partial^p]$, the center of $\Fbb_p(x)\langle\partial\rangle$.
-Factoring those central elements is much easier as they behave as bivariate polynomials.
+Factoring those central elements (as a product of central elements) is much easier as they behave as bivariate polynomials.
 Furthermore, the factorisation of central multiples of $L$ can be used to recover information on the factorisations of $L$.
-This allows to reduce the problem of factorisation over $\Fbb_p(x)\langle\partial\rangle$ to the factorisation of divisors of some $N(\partial^p)$ where $N$ is an irreducible polynomial over $\Fbb_p(x^p)$.
-In the case where $N$ is of the form $Y-a$ with $a\in \Fbb_p(x^p)$, it was shown~\cite{Put95,Cluzeau03} that finding irreducible factors of $\partial^p-a$ is equivalent to solving the equation
+This allows to reduce the problem of factorisation in $\Fbb_p(x)\langle\partial\rangle$ to the factorisation of divisors of some $N(\partial^p)$ where $N$ is an irreducible polynomial over $\Fbb_p(x^p)$.
+To further improve the factorisation, we take advantage of the fact that $\Fbb_p(x)\langle\partial\rangle$ is an Azumaya algebra (which is to say here that all of the quotient rings $\nicefrac{\Fbb_p(x)\langle\partial\rangle}{N(\partial^p)}$ are central simple algebras over $\nicefrac{\Fbb_p(x^p)[\partial^p]}{N(\partial^p)}$, where $N$ is an irreducible polynomial over $\Fbb_p(x^p)$) and comes equipped with a reduced norm (which is locally equal to the reduced norms of the local central simple algebras).
+A central element of the form $N(\partial^p)$ where $N$ is an irreducible polynomial over $\Fbb_p(x^p)$ is then reducible as a differential operator if and only if it is a reduced norm.
+Furthermore, in this case, its factors (and thus of any of its right factors) are all solutions of the induced norm equation.\\ In the case where $N(\partial^p)$ is of the form $\partial^p-a$ with $a\in \Fbb_p(x^p)$, the solutions of the norm equations, if they exist, are operators of order $1$.
+It was shown~\cite{Put95,Cluzeau03}, that the norm equation can then be written as such